rh-aiservices-bu/rhods_monai/README.md

 **Written by Maria Shevchuk, 7-12-2022**

 Welcome to my project!
-The following resources will help you get up to speed on some necessary technical details of deep learning.
+You may find the following resources helpful for this project:

 ---